How to Fix a Rejected NSFAS Application

 Updated April 2026 · 8 min read

 Getting a rejection from NSFAS is stressful — but it is not always the end.
 Many applications are rejected due to missing documents or incorrect information, which can be corrected through the appeals process.
 The most important thing to know is that you have exactly 30 days from your rejection date to submit an appeal.
-After that, the portal locks automatically.

 Before you start, use our NSFAS eligibility checker to confirm whether you meet the basic criteria.
-If you do, follow the steps below.

 30-Day Appeal Deadline